learn-co-curriculum/dsc-http-request-response-lab/README.md

 ## Introduction

-In this lab, we shall make use of the `requests` module commands and properties seen in the previous lesson, to extract information for a web service called **"Open Notify"** to access NASA's space data.
+In this lab, we'll make use of the `requests` module commands and properties seen in the previous lesson, to extract information for a web service called **"Open Notify"** to access NASA's space data.

 ## Objectives